 February will see the return of Hatfield's, the celebrated restaurant run by chef Quinn Hatfield and pastry chef Karen Hatfield that was closed in its original location last year.
 As the married duo have been missed and the restaurant's return eagerly awaited, we thought it was about time to ask them what they've missed themselves about the restaurant game and what is both exciting and scaring them as a reopening approaches.
-Enjoy our Q with the Hatfield clan for the answers.
+Enjoy our Q&A; with the Hatfield clan for the answers.

 Would you please take us back to the decision to move from your former location?
 Why did you close the original space?

 Karen Hatfield: We had always anticipated growing into a larger restaurant.
 We felt at some point we would need a space that had more long-term potential and that the Beverly space, while charming, didn't really communicate the restaurant we were trying to be.